-I am a big fan of Mexican food, but yet the restaurants in NYC that in my opinion do it justice, are few and far between.
-I’m sure that my view of Cosme as just ok is an unpopular one too.
-So when I heard that a chef from the famed Mexico City Contra was opening up in the too cool for school Dimes Square area, I was hopeful.
+I am a big fan of Mexican food, but the restaurants in NYC that, in my opinion, do it justice are few and far between.
+I’m sure that my view of Cosme as just okay is an unpopular one too.
+So, when I heard that a chef from the famed Mexico City Contra was opening up a restaurant in the too-cool-for-school Dimes Square area, I was hopeful.
 This is the review of Corima.

 Atmosphere